-Everyone has always a hundred different ideas for the railways to make money, many of which are complicated and actually expensive.
-However, there is a simple way to increase revenues.
-Run more trains.
-What everyone seems to miss is the most basic elephant in the room, that the Indian Railways does not seem to be interested in properly leveraging its core services to generate revenues.
+Before turning to all kinds of complicated, convoluted and indeed, expensive secondary ways of trying to generate revenue, the railways should focus on making money from its primary source.
+What all those wonderful economic experts who have seemingly no dearth of advice to offer the railways on revenue generation always miss the most basic elephant in the coach.
+Make money by running trains!
+The Indian Railways does not seem to be interested in properly leveraging its core services to generate more revenues.
 Or, they simply do not run trains on much-needed and heavily patronised routes which could’ve earned them lots and lots of money!
 This is like refusing to take the cap off a water bottle and then complaining about thirst (lame cliche).

 There are two simple things a service business should do when it finds itself losing money:

-- Cut losses by removing and consoldating non-remunerative operations
+– Cut losses by removing and consolidating non-remunerative operations

-- Identify and increase/strengthen services that bring in more revenues
+– Identify and increase/strengthen services that can bring in better revenues

 The Missed Opportunity of Bengaluru

 Look at Bangalore.
-The legendary transportation problems of India’s alleged IT capital is not limited to within the city but outside it as well.
-There are no dedicated daily overnight superfast trains from Bangalore to any of its surrounding cities: Mangalore, Udupi, Karwar, Belgaum, Hubli, Gulbarga, Trichy, Coimbatore, Madurai, Trivandrum, Ernakulam, Kozhikode, Panaji (Madgaon), Pune, Mumbai etc., within or outside the state.
-Chennai is the only exception in this list.
+India’s alleged IT capital’s legendary transportation problems aren’t limited to within its limits but to around it as well.
+Getting to any city from Bangalore is as much as hassle as it is to get to places within it.
+There are no dedicated daily overnight superfast trains between Bangalore to most of its neighbouring cities, be it within or outside Karnataka: Mangalore, Udupi, Karwar, Belgaum, Hubli, Gulbarga, Trichy, Coimbatore, Madurai, Trivandrum, Ernakulam, Kozhikode, Panaji (Madgaon), Pune, Mumbai… Chennai is the only exception to this list.
 The lone daily superfast to Hyderabad goes only until Kacheguda.
-Bangalore is also home to the largest concentration and growth of automobiles, private and state-owned bus operators, and the fastest growing airport in India, all of which are growing at the expense of the railways.
-Of all transportation modes, the railways is the weakest in Bangalore be it suburban, regional or Intercity where it could’ve been the strongest.
+Bangalore also sees the largest concentration and growth of automobiles, private and state-owned bus operators, and is home to the fastest growing airport in India, all at the expense of the railways.
+The South Western Railway (SWR) which runs trains in Karnataka is solely and squarely alone responsible for this.
+The railways are the weakest transportation mode in Bangalore be it suburban, regional or intercity, when it could’ve been the strongest.
 Bangalore is Indian Railways’ biggest missed opportunity.
-The South Western Railway (SWR) which runs trains in Karnataka is solely and squarely alone responsible for this.

-One does not really need any fancy analytics tools to understand passenger flow in and out of Bangalore.
-Just common sense is enough.
-Bengaluru has an enormous base of the affluent type migrant population who regularly travel to their “native places”, mostly neighbouring cities and towns less than 12 hours away, especially on weekends, shelling out large amounts of money on overpriced luxury buses, because there are no trains available.
+One does not really need any fancy analytics tools to understand patterns of passenger flow in and out of Bangalore, but only common sense.
+Bengaluru, is an enormous economic hub with an uncountable floating population.
+Bengaluru’s enormously affluent migrant population shell out large amounts of money on overpriced luxury buses traveling to their “native places”, mostly neighbouring cities and towns less than 12 hours away, especially on weekends, because there are no trains available.
 Any train to any destination out of Bangalore on a Friday evening and returning on a Monday morning runs full the year round and makes lots of money.
 However, there are only very few such trains.
 There is no Bangalore-Madurai Superfast or Bangalore-Trivandrum Humsafar or Bangalore-Mumbai Duronto.
 Instead, there are slow, long-distance, cross-country “national integration” weeklies to faraway destinations.
 These trains serve no purpose for the thousands who are looking for fast, intercity and overnight travel, and even are ready to spend money for it!

-Anyone with the slightest understanding of how business is done will be baffled at this.
-Why are they willingly forgoing millions and millions in revenue?
+Anyone with the slightest understanding of how business is done will be baffled at why are they are seemingly forgoing millions and millions in revenue.
 People are baffled because they think of Indian Railways to be like any other enterprise who plan their services for maximum revenue gain, customer satisfaction and all that through careful analysis of demand, competition offerings, customer expectations, behaviour patterns and so on.
 As explained in the previous chapter, it is nothing of the sort.
 Indian Railways, as the bureaucratic successor of the erstwhile British Raj railways, aims at only serving itself and its officers.
-They seemingly take no account of passenger demand or business requirements before running train, doing so only because they have to fulfil some bureaucratic requirement like rake utilisation.
+They seemingly take no account of passenger demand or business requirements before running train, doing so only because they have to fulfill some bureaucratic requirement like rake utilisation.
 And nowhere is this more evident than in the Bangalore-Kerala sector.

 The Bangalore-Kerala Railway Travel Crisis

-There are a million Malayalees in Bangalore, and only three daily overnight trains, one to north Kerala and two to south Kerala.
+The travel crisis between Bangalore and Kerala is legendary.
+There are a million Malayalees in Bangalore and only three daily overnight trains, one to north Kerala and two to south Kerala.
 It is close and next to impossible to get a ticket on any of these trains with waiting lists longer than the trains themselves, all of which run with 23 coaches.
 All in total there are only a measly 32 total services to Kerala from Bangalore, and only three run on weekends!
 There are seven overnight trains from Bangalore to Kerala on Thursdays, but only three on a Friday!
 Any new train started is strategically announced to run during the middle of the week with odd timings to make them useless to passengers.
 Examples are the two Ernakulam-Bangalore (now Banaswadi) Superfasts and the 16561/2 AC express.
 These trains are run because the rakes of the Ernakulam-Patna, Ernakulam-Okha and 12213/4 Duronto have to be run to somewhere, even if empty and at a loss.
-In addition to all this, they are also now pushing trains from Kerala terminating at Bangalore City station to the middle-of-nowhere hellhole called Banaswadi station, further alienating people from trains.
+In addition to all this, they are also now pushing trains from Kerala terminating at Bangalore City station to the middle-of-nowhere hellhole called Banaswadi, further alienating people from trains.

 The Curious Case of the 22657/22658 Trivandrum-Bangalore Express

-In the 2014 interim railway budget, the last of the UPA government, the then Railway Minister Mallikarjun Kharge announced a new biweekly “Premium” service between Bangalore and Trivandrum.
-This train was then included in the next years’ timetable (TAAG 2015) as the 22567/8 Trivandrum – Bangalore Premium Express, featuring a revolutionary timetable, leaving Trivandrum at 1915 on Thursdays and Sundays to arrive Bangalore at 0810, and then return from SBC at 1900 on Mondays and Fridays to arrive at TVC at 0830, the perfect timetable in accordance to the flow of passenger traffic!
+In the 2014 interim railway budget the then Railway Minister Mallikarjun Kharge announced a new biweekly “Premium” service to be run between Bangalore and Trivandrum.
+This train was included in the next years’ timetable (TAAG 2015) as the 22567/8 Trivandrum – Bangalore Premium Express, featuring a revolutionary timetable.
+It would leave Trivandrum at 1915 on Thursdays and Sundays (the Rajdhani slot, no less) to arrive Bangalore at 0810 on Fridays and Mondays, and then return from Bangalore at 1900 on Mondays and Fridays to arrive at Trivandrum at 0830 the next day, the perfect timetable in accordance to the flow of passenger traffic!
 This train would’ve run full on its every single run and would’ve mitigated a lot of suffering.
 However, that was not to be.
 The train was never introduced.
 Now, all trains announced in a railway budget and included in a timetable are always started, no matter who announced it, even if the government changes.
 And moreover, this train was then removed from all subsequent timetable!
 All this is unprecedented in the history of the Indian Railways.